Jaruso/freezing-dangerzone/README.md

-This is for edjucation purpose only !
+This is for education purpose only !
 ===================